VersionLens/sthlmjs/slides/pascal.md

 ## Version Control for your full-stack JS app
 How to version control a full-stack, multiple-service app, and run Versions with one-click
+Note:
+- Hi I'm Pascal and this is Fredrik, we work at a startup called Version Lens
+- As you might tell from the name and this talk, Versions are very important to us
+- I think all of us in this room think that version controlling source code is a no-brainer, our argument today is that version-controlling a full-stack app should be too.

 What do we use for regular version control?